Skip to main content

 The console is implemented in src/app/demos/azure-planning/ with six tabs: Platform Health, Data Health, Compliance, Audit Trail, LLM Operations, and Architecture & Cost.
 (The directory name is a legacy artefact from an earlier cloud-planning prototype; the demo ships as "Enterprise Audit & Compliance.")
 The architecture and cost breakdown is rendered in ArchitectureCostTab.tsx.

-Platform health (PlatformHealthTab.tsx) monitors the DynamoDB tables, BigQuery datasets, Supabase instance, and Lambda jobs that each demo depends on, with status, uptime, and alarm surfacing.
+Platform health (PlatformHealthTab.tsx) monitors the DynamoDB tables and BigQuery datasets that each demo depends on, with status, uptime, and alarm surfacing.
 Data health (DataHealthTab.tsx) reports scan completeness and data-quality scores across the underlying tables.
 These two together are the boring-but-essential base of the pyramid.

 The compliance tab (ComplianceTab.tsx) scores four frameworks against defensible criteria: